Our Poets

 Brooks Lampe

-PoetBrooks Lampe teaches literature and creative writing, specializing in world literature, poetics, and aesthetic theory.
-He is the poetry editor of Sehnsucht: The C.S.
-Lewis Journal and edits the Substack Uut Poetry.
-His scholarship and poetry engage Surrealism, literary history, and belief.
+Teaches literature and creative writing, specializing in world literature, poetics, and aesthetic theory.
+Poetry editor of Sehnsucht: The C.S.
+Lewis Journal and editor of the Substack Uut Poetry.
+Holds a PhD from The Catholic University of America.

 G. K. Allum